-The National Retail Federation expects holiday sales to climb to $655.8 billion this year, an increase of 3.6 percent over the numbers for last November and December.
-Yet, many consumers are looking for ways to trim holiday spending.
+Holiday sales are predicted to climb to $655.8 billion this year, an increase of 3.6 percent over the numbers for last November and December, according to the National Retail Federation.
+Yet, many consumers are looking for ways to trim holiday spending — this is where holiday deals and savings come into play.

-Here are six tips that will help you get a head start on your financial resolutions for 2017 without seeming like Scrooge.
+Here are 15 tips that will help you get a head start on your financial resolutions for 2017 without seeming like Scrooge.
+Give these pointers a try to find great gifts without breaking the bank.

 Don’t wait until the Thanksgiving turkey is thawing to study Black Friday sales circulars — and don’t neglect shopping online.
-Benjamin Glaser, features editor for DealNews, said savvy shoppers should take a cue from Santa and start making their lists and checking them twice.
+Savvy shoppers should take a cue from Santa and start making their lists and checking them twice for cheap holiday deals, according to Benjamin Glaser, editor for DealNews.

-“DealNews already has its Black Friday predictions out, and major stores will release their holiday ads in early November,” he said.
+“Major stores will release their holiday ads in early November,” said Glaser.
 “These should give you a good idea of what popular gifts will cost so you won’t get fooled by a price that is advertised as a discount, but is more expensive than at another store.”

-“Online shopping is a great way to compare prices at a huge range of stores,” said Glaser.
+“Online shopping is a great way to compare prices at a huge range of stores,” Glaser added.
 “And it helps that many of the most competitive deals are at online retailers these days.
 Though a handful of doorbuster deals are available only in stores, almost all are now available online as well.”

-So, for those who prefer the full-contact sport of holiday shopping at the nearest strip mall, it probably pays to start at big-box stores and national chains.
+“Target, Walmart and Best Buy are also regularly in the top five.
+If you want to act quickly and snag deals before they’re gone, you might want to stick with these major players,” said Glaser.
+So, for those who prefer the full-contact sport of holiday shopping at the nearest strip mall, it pays to start at big-box stores and national chains.

 Target offers free standard shipping for online orders over $25 and relaxes minimum purchase requirements for Target REDcard holders.
-Additionally, Macy’s offers free shipping for beauty products and other online orders of at least $99 and provides some special shipping discounts to select store credit card holders.
+Additionally, Macy’s offers free shipping for beauty products and other online orders of at least $99.

 “We also hold special promotions during peak shopping periods throughout the year — Thanksgiving through Cyber Monday, Free Shipping Day, Labor Day weekend, Memorial Day weekend and the back-to-school season, to name a few — when members can earn 20 percent cash back either sitewide or at the top retailers in a specific category,” said Tom Caporaso, CEO of Clarus Commerce, the e-commerce solutions provider that owns FreeShipping.com.